mwvgroup/pwv_kpno/1.0.0/html/_sources/index.rst.txt

 ********

-**pwv_kpno** is a Python package for modeling the atmospheric absorption due to H\ :sub:`2`\ O at Kitt Peak National Observatory.
-It provides atmospheric models from 300 to 1,200 nm for years 2010 onward.
-Understanding atmospheric effects is important when calibrating ground based astronomical observations.
+**pwv_kpno** is a Python package for modeling the atmospheric absorption due to H\ :sub:`2`\ O. It provides atmospheric models from 3,000 to 12,000 Angstoms at a resolution of 0.05 Angstroms.
-Astronomers traditionally calibrate broad-band imaging by using a reference catalog to compute correction terms for color, airmass, and perhaps a higher-order color-airmass term. **pwv_kpno** provides an alternative that can be performed at the user's convenience.

 Atmospheric absorption in the near-infrared is highly dependent on the column density of precipitable water vapor (PWV).
 By measuring the delay of GPS